-The business law faculty members at Widener Law Commonwealth have developed the Business Advising Certificate curriculum in consultation with business lawyers and business owners to ensure a real world approach to learning.
+The business law faculty members at Widener Law Commonwealth have developed the Business Advising curriculum in consultation with business lawyers and business owners to ensure a real world approach to learning.
 Certificate courses focus on business organization and structure, taxation, financing transactions, employment relationships, and intellectual property.
 Every Business Advising student must take one transactional skills course to gain practical experience in contract drafting, business formation, and various types of business transactions.

 Business Advising students are also afforded numerous opportunities to put their practical skills to work outside of the classroom.

 Dauphin County Bar Association Lawyers for the Arts Program: Artists and arts organizations face many of the same legal issues as other small businesses.
 Widener Law Commonwealth is a partner in the Dauphin County Bar Association Lawyers for the Arts Program.
 This program pairs artists and arts organizations of limited means with experienced attorneys.
 Business Advising students participating in this program will gain valuable client interviewing skills and have the opportunity to work with Harrisburg-area business lawyers.
 Read more about about Widener's involvement with this program.

-The Business Advising Certificate Program is led by Director Juliet M. Moringiello.
-Visit our Business Advising Faculty page for a list of full-time and adjunct faculty affiliated with the Business Advising Certificate program.
+The Business Advising Program is led by Director Juliet M. Moringiello.
+Visit our Business Advising Faculty page for a list of full-time and adjunct faculty affiliated with the Business Advising Program.